 Due to the flexible nature of the work, with many contracts being short term, Contractors can command high rates of pay.
 A skilled Contractor, in the right industry, can receive up to double the amount he would earn as a full time employee.
 As a Contractor you are also likely to be paid for every hour that you work and may be given the opportunity to work overtime at very attractive rates.
 Generally, most Contractors who make the move from permanent employment end up earning more than they would have done had they stayed as a PAYE employee.

 Not only can you earn more as a Contractor, you can also legally keep more of your earnings due to the tax benefits available to you.
-Contracting through your own Limited Company is the most efficient way of operating, enabling you to keep up to 90% of your contract earnings.
+Contracting through your own Limited Company is the most efficient way of operating, enabling you to maximise your contract earnings.
 Additionally, you can offset certain business expenses which can reduce your tax liability further!

 Flexibility & Independence

 You really can be your own boss and enjoy more freedom than you would as a permanent employee.
 You can be far more independent; having the opportunity to work where and when you want and for how long you want.
 You may also have greater control over the hours you work and the location you work from.
 As the company you work for is your client you will also have a very different relationship with them than that of an employer and employee.
 Your clients will see you differently and you will be treated differently, enabling you to stay well clear of any tiresome office politics!

 This flexibility of working will also effect when and how much holiday you take.
 In general Contractors can take as much or as little holiday as they wish.
 As a permanent employee, if you choose not to take your holiday, you are unlikely to be able to claim it back as pay.
 As a Contractor, however, you will be paid for every day you work so any holidays you don’t take, will be paid for.
 Additionally, between contracts you will be able to take as much or as little time off as you wish!